syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the schedule DataSource.

 ### Create recurrence exceptions for schedule appointment

-You can delete or change any recurrence pattern appointment by handling exception dates and exception appointments to that recurring appointment.
+You can add/remove the recurrence exception appointments and recurrence exception dates to ScheduleAppointment by using its property, [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html), [RecurrenceId](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceId.html), [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~ExceptionOccurrenceActualDate.html).

 #### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
-You can delete any of occurrence which is exception from recurrence pattern appointment by using [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html) property of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception dates.
+You can delete any of occurrence which is exception from recurrence pattern appointment by using `RecurrenceExceptionDates` property of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception dates.
 {% tabs %}
 {% highlight c# %}
 // Create the new exception date.